ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 Psychology: Market in uptrend, bulls in control.
 P1 goes up and closes on high, forming a long blue candle, showing buying accelerations.

 On P2, it shows a gap up opening.
-But then something happens resulting in uncertainity resulting in the formation of a doji or spinning top.
+But then something happens resulting in uncertainty resulting in the formation of a doji or spinning top.

 On P3, the stock shows a gap down opening, scaring the bulls.
 The bears are now calling the shots and the stock now forms a red candle lower than P1's opening.